BeginnerLevelUP/angular-Ts/README.md

 * Handling State Better ( having to reload to ge the update state)
 * A Better handle of the sytanx
 * Removing Unecssary code (espcialy imports)
+* The Search Seems to be a bit wonky
 ## Help
 This was my first time using Angular and my first time using typescript so I'm sure there's alot of way I could have optimized the code but for a first time project I am proud of my abiilty to adapt and create a function full stack apllication